PrakharNagpal/Heirloom/README.md

 - Heirloom makes **no inference about cognitive state, mood, or health** from her speech, and the prompt forbids it explicitly.

-## What ships in the box

-Two seeded memories, both the kaya story: one told in Mandarin, one in English with Singlish cadence, so the demo lands whether or not the room reads Chinese.
-Each comes with its transcript in four languages, sixteen pre-written lessons, and six illustrations.
-Thirty-two lessons and twelve drawings in total, none of which touch the model at runtime.

-Both are machine-generated recordings, clearly labelled as fixtures in `lib/seed.ts`.
-They prove the pipeline.
-They prove nothing about dialect, about the uncertainty flag, or about how a real grandmother's translations read — the demo needs a real person for that.

 ## It works with the network off

-The seeded memory, her audio, and all twelve of its lessons — three formats in four languages — ship inside the bundle.
+The demo memory, her audio, and all twelve of its lessons — three formats in four languages — ship inside the bundle.
 A service worker precaches the shell and the audio, so with the network disabled the app still reloads, renders the transcript, plays her voice, switches all four languages and opens every lesson.
 Nothing in the demo path calls the model at runtime.

+The demo recording is machine-generated, not a real grandmother.
+It proves the pipeline end to end; it proves nothing yet about dialect, about the uncertainty flag, or about how a real person's translations read.

 That is not polish.
 Venue wifi dies, and a demo that needs the network is a demo you might not get to give.